Famous and Iconic Locations to Photograph in Jackson Hole

 The valley is 50 miles wide and is home to other towns such as Kelly, Moose, Moran, and Teton Village which hosts a world-class high-end ski-in/ski-out resort.
 Running through the valley is the often-photographed Snake River.
 The photograph below is of Mount Moran reflecting in the Snake River at Oxbow Bend…. possibly one of the prettiest scenes in the park.

-Jackson refers to the main town located at the southern end of the Jackson Hole Valley and is the county seat of Teton county.
+Jackson, Wyoming is the main town located at the southern end of the Jackson Hole Valley and is the county seat of Teton County.
 For the tourist, there are two well-known photo opportunities in the town of Jackson—one being to have your photograph taken while standing on the Jackson Town Square with the elk antler arch behind you.

-Photography Art Galleries in Jackson Hole/Grand Teton Area
+Photography Art Galleries in the Jackson Hole/Grand Teton Area

 Regardless of whether you are visiting Jackson or Jackson Hole or the Grand Teton National Park, you will find yourself in the midst of some of the most awe-inspiring scenery in the United States – including nearby Yellowstone and Old Faithful.
 These iconic landscapes are truly a landscape photographer’s dream—whether you are an amateur photographer or a professional hoping to create your own Grand Teton Landscape Gallery.